m-crown/SPEAR/README.md

 ## Usage

 SPEAR is driven by input modality so your fist argument to it should reflect the type of input files you are providing, `spear consensus` for analysis of `.fa` genome consensus files, `spear alignment` for analysis of pre-aligned consensuses in multiple FASTA format `.aln`.
 And `spear vcf` for the analysis of `.vcf` files.
-The reference genome used should be on of [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/1798174254) or [MN908947.3](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3).
+The reference genome used should be either [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/1798174254) or [MN908947.3](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3).

 ```
 usage: spear [-h] {consensus,alignment,vcf,update} ...